-When the limp mass membrane formula is converted to an isothermal air cavity,
+When the limp mass membrane bass trap formula is converted to an isothermal air cavity,

-When the thin panel membrane formula is converted to an sothermal air cavity,
+When the thin panel membrane formula is converted to an isothermal air cavity,

 D) Double Sided Bass Trap

-Sometimes it is of interest to make a double sided limp mass bass trap.
+Sometimes it is of interest to make double sided limp mass bass traps.
 It’s a lot lighter and absorbs twice as much bass power.
 Instead of hanging against the wall it is mounted perpendicular to the wall so both sides can react to bass pressure, or it is mounted on the diagonal in the corner.
 It can also be flown overhead in the open space of larger rooms.
-The only difference between the single membrane wall trap and the double membrane space trap is that the space trap is built twice as deep.
+The only difference between the limp mass membrane bass trap and the double membrane space trap is that the space trap is built twice as deep.

-This double sided membrane bass trap does not push against the wall when the bass wave is being absorbed.
+These double sided membrane bass traps do not push against the wall when the bass wave is being absorbed.
 Bass pressure pushes equal and opposite on both sides of the double membrane trap at the same time, which is why it does not transfer momentum to the wall it is attached to.

-If the double sided bass trap is sheeted with limp mass on both sides and has an air cavity D inches deep, then the limp mass membrane formula fo = 170/can be used as long as d equals half the depth D of the double walled bass trap, d = D/2.
+If the double sided bass trap is sheeted with limp mass on both sides and has an air cavity D inches deep, then the limp mass membrane formula fo = 170/√(m x d) can be used as long as d equals half the depth D of the double walled bass trap, d = D/2.

-If the double sided membrane trap is made out of thin panels, then the thin panel formula is used: fo = 228/ where d = D/2, half the spacing between the panels.
+If the double sided membrane trap is made out of thin panels, then the thin panel formula is used: f0 = 228/√(m x d), where d = D/2, half the spacing between the panels.

 Isothermal cavity will use the isothermal trap formulas, where d = D/2.

-This formula is for a bass trap with a sound panel mounted close to but not touching the back side of the membrane.
+This formula is for a bass trap with a sound panel mounted close to but not touching the back side of the limp mass membrane bass trap.
 This panel has to be rigidly held in position or else the bass pressures will cause it to vibrate, and then it’s not absorbing much sound.

 If the remaining air cavity of either trap is backfilled or stuffed with loose batt insulation, the air cavity is changed from an adiabatic cavity to a much softer isothermal air cavity.
-Because the air spring inside the trap is softer, the resonant frequency formula is lower and the formula is fo (isothermal) = 143 /, where d = D/2, half the space between the two identical weight sheets.
+Because the air spring inside the trap is softer, the resonant frequency formula is lower and the formula is fo (isothermal) = 143/√(m x d), where d = D/2, half the space between the two identical weight sheets.

 E) Changing Air Volume